cedricwalter/cedricwalter.github.io/_posts/2007-10-01-optimizing-mysql-jdbc-under-windows-using-named-pipe.md

  According to [this MySQL page here](http://dev.mysql.com/doc/refman/5.0/en/connector-j-reference-configuration-properties.html), you can win 30 to 50% more performances using MySQL jdbc named pipe!

- <span style="font-style: italic"> Named pipes only work when connecting to a MySQL server on the same physical machine as the one the JDBC driver is being used on.
+  Named pipes only work when connecting to a MySQL server on the same physical machine as the one the JDBC driver is being used on.
  In simple performance tests, it appears that named pipe access is between 30%-50% faster than the standard TCP/IP access.

  As default, when you install mySQL on windows using the installer, TCP IP is the default option.
 The question remains why nobody seems